How to Get an Oregon Alcohol Service Permit

 1. Temporary Service Permit: Immediately upon passing the exam, you’ll receive a temporary permit that allows you to legally begin serving alcohol right away.

 Your Oregon Alcohol Service Permit will be valid for five full years from the date of issue.
-Before it expires, you’ll need to complete another alcohol server education course and repeat this process.
+Before it expires, you’ll need to complete another Alcohol Server Education course and repeat this process.

 Already Have an Alcohol Service Permit?
 Important Information About CAMP Transition